Jana is an amateur everything when it comes to space, nature and science. She loves exploring mysteries, both classic and new.

 - A mysterious heat source exists within the planet but nobody knows where it comes from.
-To generate heat requires some kind of geological activity but all known processes (friction from a larger planet or inner radioactive heat) are absent.
+To generate heat requires some kind of geological activity but all known processes are absent.

 - Pluto has a tail, just like a comet.
-The world ejects about 500 tonnes of nitrogen every hour, forming a tail 109,000 kilometers long.
+The world ejects about 500 tonnes of nitrogen every hour, forming a tail 109,000 kilometres long.

 © 2018 Jana Louise Smit